Today's History Trivia for September 20

 1917 Fernando Rey d.
 1994 (Fernando Casado Arambillet), Spanish actor.
 He was one of Spain's best-known actors.
 Film: The French Connection (1971, the French drug king) and Elisa, Vida mia (1977, Cannes Best Actor).

-1917 Arnold "Red" Auerbach American basketball coach, manager.
-His 938 wins with the Boston Celtics makes him the NBA all-time win leader.
+1917 Arnold "Red" Auerbach d.
+2006 American basketball coach, manager.
+His 938 wins with the Boston Celtics makes him the NBA all-time win leader at the time of his retirement.
+He introduced the fast break as an offensive weapon.
+He also drafted the first African-American NBA player (1950, Chuck Cooper).

 1901 Gus Edson d.
 1966 cartoonist, creator of Dondi (1955).